airbytehq/airbyte-interop-catalog/catalog/tiktok_marketing/generated/dbt_project/models/README.md

 | `total_purchase_value` | The total value of purchase events that occurred in your app that were recorded by your measurement partner. | `ads_reports_hourly.metrics.total_purchase_value` | 🟢 0.95 | Strong match for 'total_purchase_value' field. |
 | `total_sales_lead_value` | The monetary worth or potential value assigned to a lead generated through ads. | `MISSING` | ❌ 0.00 | No good match found. |

 ## Workshop Models

 These models are in the workshop directory and are not yet approved.

-### Mapping from Airbyte `ad_groups` to Fivetran `adgroup_history`
+### Mapping: Airbyte `ad_groups` to Fivetran `adgroup_history`

 - Table Match Confidence Score: 🟢 0.90
 - Table Completion Score: ⚠️ 0.60

-#### Evaluation

-The table match score is high due to strong alignment between the source and target schemas from similar APIs.
-However, completion is limited by several 'MISSING' fields that indicate fields present in target schema do not have corresponding entries in the source schema.
+- Summary Self-Evaluation: _The table match score is high due to strong alignment between the source and target schemas from similar APIs.
+However, completion is limited by several 'MISSING' fields that indicate fields present in target schema do not have corresponding entries in the source schema._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |